 JAPANESE ORAL PROFICIENCY INTERVIEW

-Any applicant for a Japanese TA position who is a non-native speaker of Japanese (according to the University of Washington’s definition of native speaker, as defined here) is highly recommended (although not required) to take the proctored ACTFL OPI test for non-native speakers of Japanese.
+Any applicant for a Japanese TA position who is a non-native speaker of Japanese (according to the University of Washington’s definition of native speaker, as defined here, under "English as second language") is highly recommended (although not required) to take the proctored ACTFL OPI test for non-native speakers of Japanese.

 To take the ACTFL OPI in Japanese (the oral test only; the WPT is not required):

 - if you are in the Seattle area you can contact the Office of Educational Assesment on the UW campus.

 - if you are not in the area you should visit languagetesting.com for information on testing times and locations.

 - the Official ACTFL Oral Proficiency Interview (OPI) or